helm/charts/stable/openvpn/README.md

 ### Certificates

-New certificates are generated with each deployment.
+New certificates are generated with each deployment, if certificate options (`openvpn.CERTS_KEY`, `openvpn.CERTS_CA`, `openvpn.CERTS_CRT`, `openvpn.CERTS_DH`) are not defined.
 If persistence is enabled certificate data will be persisted across pod restarts.
 Otherwise new client certs will be needed after each deployment or pod restart.

+Certificates can be passed via `openvpn.CERTS_KEY`, `openvpn.CERTS_CA`, `openvpn.CERTS_CRT`, `openvpn.CERTS_DH` value, which are the content of corresponding certificate files, packed in base64, without new lines (base64 -w0).
+If these values are defined, they will be applied on each deployment or pod restart, so persistence is not needed.